msherr/web-director-upgen/README.md

 ## Running the server:

 You need to set the `SERVER_AUTH_TOKEN` environment variable.
 Share this securely with your client(s).
+The client will need to pass along this same token via the `X-Session-Token` HTTP header.
+If it doesn't or the tokens don't match, then the client will receive a "403 Forbidden" error.

 You also need to pass in the certificate and the certificate key.